 General Dynamics (GD) Gains But Lags Market: What You Should Know

-Prior to today's trading, shares of the defense contractor had lost 0.32% over the past month.
-This has lagged the Aerospace sector's gain of 0.88% and the S&P 500's gain of 1.65% in that time.
+Heading into today, shares of the defense contractor had lost 2.95% over the past month, lagging the Aerospace sector's loss of 0.8% and the S&P 500's gain of 1.94% in that time.

 GD will be looking to display strength as it nears its next earnings release.
-On that day, GD is projected to report earnings of $3.46 per share, which would represent year-over-year growth of 12.7%.
-Our most recent consensus estimate is calling for quarterly revenue of $10.60 billion, up 2.12% from the year-ago period.
+In that report, analysts expect GD to post earnings of $3.46 per share.
+This would mark year-over-year growth of 12.7%.
+Meanwhile, our latest consensus estimate is calling for revenue of $10.60 billion, up 2.12% from the prior-year quarter.

 GD's full-year Zacks Consensus Estimates are calling for earnings of $11.92 per share and revenue of $39.19 billion.
 These results would represent year-over-year changes of +6.24% and +8.27%, respectively.

-Investors should also note any recent changes to analyst estimates for GD.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Investors might also notice recent changes to analyst estimates for GD.
+These revisions help to show the ever-changing nature of near-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-Also, we should mention that GD has a PEG ratio of 1.77.
+We can also see that GD currently has a PEG ratio of 1.74.
 This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The Aerospace - Defense industry currently had an average PEG ratio of 2.09 as of yesterday's close.
+Aerospace - Defense stocks are, on average, holding a PEG ratio of 2.1 based on yesterday's closing prices.

 The Aerospace - Defense industry is part of the Aerospace sector.
-This group has a Zacks Industry Rank of 45, putting it in the top 18% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 63, which puts it in the top 25% of all 250+ industries.

 To follow GD in the coming trading sessions, be sure to utilize Zacks.com.